StevenAndrewsII/GameEngine-demo-/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 > All files, all images, all libraries were writen/created by Steven Andrews II.

 A small game engine demo to gain a further understanding of elaborate object oriented programming.
-Focuses heavily on structure and rendering of advanced animated composite body 2D models writen in LUA.
+Focuses heavily on structure and rendering of advanced animated composite body 2D models written in LUA.

 Developer notes: